 In the case of initial capitalization of general infrastructure assets (i.e., those reported by governmental activities) the City chose to include items dating back to June 30, 1980.
 The City had already accounted for its prior infrastructure at historical cost for the initial reporting of these assets.
 As the City constructs or acquires capital assets each period, including infrastructure assets, they are capitalized at historical cost.
-The costs of more all reporting the are repaired at the one add to the value of the assets invested to soft the assets for the pare capitalized at historical cost.
+The costs of more all reporting the area of repairs that do not add to the value of the assets cheme at historical cost.
 The costs of more and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.